Two stunning barn conversions (sleeping 4 and 9) and a charming farmhouse (sleeping 9); perfect for free-range kids, beach lovers and walkers”

-The Red Barn and Escallonia each have 1 double and 1 twin bedroom.
-The Cob is larger: 4 bedrooms, one of which is a dedicated kids’ room with bunk-beds and space for an additional rollaway bed, while 1 of the others can be set up as a twin.
+The Small Barn has 1 double and 1 twin bedroom.
+The Big Barn is larger: 4 bedrooms, one of which is a dedicated kids’ room with bunk-beds and space for an additional rollaway bed, while 1 of the others can be set up as a twin.
+The Farmhouse also has 4 bedrooms, including a twin room, and a double room with a truckle bed.
 All 3 properties can accommodate an additional baby cot.

 You can book a babysitter at extra cost (the Allens use qualified child-minders from a local nursery)